Red Star Macalline,

 Creating a human-centric work environment that puts staff wellbeing and collaboration at its core.

 Bringing to life a range of design typologies including “workplace”, “hospitality” and “home” to emphasise the rich portfolio of the brand.

 Optimising the quality and efficiency of project delivery by combining design-build capabilities with a customised design-project management model.

 Epitomizing a feeling of home

-Supporting Red Star Macalline’s mission to, “Safeguard sustainability in every home environment”, an interior structure resembling a birdcage has been constructed in the South Building lobby.
+Supporting Red Star Macalline’s mission to, “Safeguard sustainability in every home environment”, an interior structure resembling a bird nest has been constructed in the South Building lobby.
 At 16 metres tall and nine metres wide, the structure symbolises the spirit of a home, where growth, connection, love and safety sit at the heart.

-Using high strength metal and stainless steel to support primary and auxiliary structures, the birdcage is comprised of almost 500 customised components, finished with wood veneer.
+Using high strength metal and stainless steel to support primary and auxiliary structures, the bird nest is comprised of almost 500 customised components, finished with wood veneer.
 A spiral staircase at the core connects the first and third floors.
 Enhancing connectivity and accessibility within the elevated lobby, this provides a new interactive pathway for people to meet and mingle.

 Designing for business needs and staff wellbeing